appleraincoat/tp/docs/DeveloperGuide.md

 * 1a.
 The remark input is empty.

     * 1a1.
 Realodex shows an error message indicating that the filter criteria cannot be empty.

+    * 1a2.
+User inputs a non-empty remark.

+    * Use case resumes from step 2.

       Use case ends.